 Install with Apt

-Apt is the defacto package manager for Ubuntu 18.04.
+Apt is the default package manager for Ubuntu 18.04.
 It’s convenient to install packages using it because it typically handles all the needed dependencies.

 Step #1: Update Packages and Install Dependencies